top of page

 The Anatomy of Arterial Disease in Diabetics and Predicting Failure of Intervention

-The Role of Open Surgery for Revascularisation
+The Role of Open Surgery for Revascularisation - are we aggressive enough?

-Dr Raghu Lakshminarayan, Consultant Radiologist & BSIR President, Hull
+Dr Raghu Lakshminarayan, Consultant Radiologist & BSIR President, Hull University Teaching Hospitals NHS Trust

 Panel Discussion